 Duration: One academic semester.
 The fall academic semester can be preceded by work beginning during summer session, and spring semester work can extend to summer.

 Essential Functions: Duties will include scanning materials; research; writing content for website and social media; assisting with social media and visual web elements; creating spreadsheets; filing and data entry; editing/updating content in WordPress additional marketing and/or communications tasks as assigned.

 Essential Skills: The candidates must demonstrate strong writing and editing skills as well as proficiency in Microsoft Office (Word, Excel, Outlook, etc.).
 Experience with social media platforms (Facebook, Twitter, etc.) is desired.
 The candidate must demonstrate attention to detail, organization, and time management as well as a strong sense of initiative and reliability.
 Although not required, familiarity with photo editing and design software, experience working in WordPress, working knowledge of HTML and the ability to organize analytics, reports and bulk data from social media are also desired.
 Training in the latter skill set will be provided if necessary.

-AAS offers year-round (spring, summer, fall, winter) internships in our Ann Arbor, MI office only.
+AAS offers year-round (spring, summer, fall, winter) internships.
 Students must be enrolled at least part-time in an academic institution to be eligible for an internship with AAS.
 Students must be eligible to work in the United States.

 Please submit your resume with cover letter indicating how your experience and skills align with the description of the position.
 Please include names, titles, and contact information for two references.
 Do not send reference letters at this time.
 We will contact referees after receipt of application materials.
 Send materials as PDF attachments to AAS Executive Director Hilary Finchum-Sung at firstname.lastname@example.org with the subject line “AASIP.”